February 24, 2003

 2. Create a Youth Environmental Fair.

-3. Return the savings from reduced energy consumption to the children themselves.
+3. Return the savings from reduced energy consumption to the children

 4. Create certificates of recognition.